MartinSGill/SubnauticaWatcher/readme.md

 If you decide you want to trust this program, or you've read the source code and assured yourself it's benign, then you can [run the program anyway][1].

+### My install is not detected!

+The installer should correctly find Subnautica in almost all cases.
+One edge case where it fails to correctly detect your install location is if you've moved your install.

+For example you installed Subnautica in the default location, then moved or re-installed it on a different drive.

+The problem is that the default/old installation folder (usually `c:\program files (x86)\steam\steamapps\common\Subnautica`) still exists.

+Please delete or rename this folder and try installing again.

 ### Steam -102 Error

 It's been reported that sometimes you get an error from Steam when typing the full URL into the Overlay Browser.
 Using merely localhost:63030 without the protocol part (http://) appears to work around this issue.